 Some people are very sensitive to carbs and find that they do best eating mainly fats with moderate protein.
 The egg fast and fat fast are two very efficient ways of getting into ketosis within a day.

-One of the most enjoyable things about getting into ketosis is that you don’t have to count calories.
+One of the most enjoyable things about being keto adapted is that you don’t have to count calories.
 You’ll love that part because you won’t have to worry about having an app to keep track.

 But how do you know you’re in ketosis?

 There are test strips you can buy.
 But they may not be accurate.
 Test stips measure the ketones as expressed through your urine.
-Your body, theoretically, could be burning ketones before a urinary test confirms ketosis.
+Your body, theoretically, could be burning ketones before a urinary test confirms your ketogenic state.

 Exercise can burn ketones.
 A test strip isn’t going to take this into account.
 Also, drinking water can flush out ketones.